noynto/sssryr/README.md

-# Heimdall
+# SSSRYR (Painless Clusters Repository)

-Heimdall is an kubernetes cluster deployed to expose all my projects and tools that I used.
+SSSRYR is a clusters repository, where template and application manifests of my collection are stored.

 ## 🔩 Kubernetes Framework